ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_low_latency_search.md

 @dotfile analysisgeneration.dot

-- begin by making a directory for the analysis dag to run, e.g.,
+- Begin by making a directory for the analysis dag to run, e.g.,

-		$ mkdir /home/gstlalcbc/engineering/5/bns_bank
+		$ mkdir /home/gstlalcbc/engineering/5/analysis

-- next obtain a makefile to automate the dag generation, e.g., <a href=http://www.lsc-group.phys.uwm.edu/cgit/gstlal/plain/gstlal-inspiral/share/Makefile.ERTrigs>this example</a>
+- Next obtain a makefile to automate the dag generation, e.g., <a href=http://www.lsc-group.phys.uwm.edu/cgit/gstlal/plain/gstlal-inspiral/share/Makefile.ERTrigs>this example</a>

-- Modify the makefile to your liking and then run make seed
+- Modify the makefile to your liking (make sure it knows where the files you made with the bank dag are) and then run make seed

 		$ make seed -f Makefile.ERTrigs